-The following image might help you to get an overview of some major Biblical events:
+The following image helps you to get an overview of some major Biblical events:

 Events in the Bible are not dated according to the widely used system of “BC” (before Christ) and “AD” (anno Domini, counting the years after Christ’s birth, also called Common Era (CE)).
 Since it was not known beforehand when Jesus Christ would be born, it was of course impossible to count down and write something like “This and this happened to me 450 years BC”.
 Since most of the Biblical events took place before Jesus’ birth, we have to convert dates if we want to use a general dating system.

-Most events are only dated relative to some other event, e.g. “In the six hundredth year of Noah’s life, in the second month, on the seventeenth day of the month, on that day all the fountains of the great deep burst forth, and the windows of the heavens were opened” (Genesis 7:11), or “The word of the Lord that came to Micah of Moresheth in the days of Jotham, Ahaz, and Hezekiah, kings of Judah, which he saw concerning Samaria and Jerusalem” (Micah 1:1).
+Most events are only dated relative to some other event, e.g. “In the six hundredth year of Noah’s life, in the second month, on the seventeenth day of the month, on that day all the fountains of the great deep burst forth, and the windows of the heavens were opened” (Genesis 7:11), or “The word of the Lord that came to Micah of Moresheth in the days of Jotham, Ahaz, and Hezekiah, kings of Judah” (Micah 1:1).

 This information only helps us to date the flood if we know when Noah was born; and if we want to date Micah’s prophecies we need to know when those kings reigned.
 Sometimes it is possible to trace back this information.